costadev00/costadev00/README.md

   </td>
   <td width="50%">

-<br><p align="center">I'm interesting in competitive programming, data structures, mobile and web development.
+<p align="center">I'm interesting in competitive programming, data structures, mobile and web development.
 <br>
 So if you are in too, contact me, i'll be happy to meet you!<br><br>
 [![Linkedin](https://img.shields.io/badge/linked-in-369?style=flat-square&logo=linkedin&logoColor=white&color=blue)](https://www.linkedin.com/in/costadeveloper/)